 Praying the Psalms: A Prayer of Blessing

 Prayer: Thank you Lord, for blessing me with your peace today.
 May your joy be my strength as I go about my day.
-May your blessings of peace, hope continue to rest upon me and my family.
+May your blessings of peace and hope continue to rest upon me and my family today.
 Amen.

 4. Psalms of Lament